CycloneDX/cyclonedx-python/docs/usage.rst

 See https://github.com/CycloneDX/cyclonedx-python/issues/604

-However, since PDM utilizes Python virtual environments under the hood, it is possible to use the functionality for Python environments as described above.
+However, since PDM utilizes Python virtual environments under the hood, it is possible to use the functionality for Python (virtual) environments as described above.

 .. _PDM: https://pdm-project.org/